Want to learn more about Diagnosis: Watering imbalance

 Bursting cells in the leaf tissue, called edema

-Planta's watering schedule will send you a reminder to water.
-Always check the soil moisture before watering and snooze the task if it not dried sufficently.
+Always check the soil moisture before watering and snooze the task if it not dried sufficiently.
 If your plant looks as if it is especially dry, you may want to water earlier than usual.
 If you do, just make sure you don’t water too much too soon, so that you don’t stress your plant.